OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/external_code.rst

   work here, not just python scripts!

 Here is the script for this external code.
-It simply reads its inputs, `x` and `y`, from an external file, does the same computation as the :ref:`Paraboloid Tutorial <paraboloid_tutorial>` and writes the output, `f_xy`, to an output file.
+It simply reads its inputs, `x` and `y`, from an external file, does the same computation as the :ref:`Paraboloid Tutorial <tutorial_paraboloid_analysis>` and writes the output, `f_xy`, to an output file.